 The Mercuri Score is a semi-quantitative scale to measure the fat replacement in muscles.
 To learn more about the Mercuri score, whatch the video below.

-Missing data is a phenomenon that disables most Machine Learning techniques, including the ones used by MYO-Guide.
+Missing data is uncompatible with many Machine Learning methods, including the ones used by MYO-Guide.
 Ideally, the MRIs should cover all the leg volume, from the Psoas to the Flexor Hallucis/Digitorum Longus muscles.
+Age and sex should also be available.
 However, missing data is unavoidable when the MRI does not cover the full volume of the leg or any image artefact making scoring a muscle impossible.
 For these cases, MYO-Guide implements a data imputation mechanism that attempts to approximate the missing values.

 While this mechanism introduces some bias, it is useful when some muscles are missing.
-However, if a whole region is missing or there is a large proportion of missing data, the results of the tool should be considered carefully.
+However, if a whole region is missing or there is a large proportion of missing data, the results of the tool should be taken carefully.
+If the SHAP analysis gives high SHAP values to missing features, this indicates that the model is relying on the imputed values to make a decision.
+In this case, the results should be taken with caution.

 The diagnosis tool currently supports the following diagnoses: